aerni/alpine-statamic-responsive-images/README.md

 ```

 ## Usage
-Replace the `data-statamic-responsive-images` attribute with `x-statamic-responsive-images` and delete the original inline script.
+Replace the `data-statamic-responsive-images` attribute with `x-data` and `x-statamic-responsive-images`.
+Then delete the original inline script.

 ```diff
 - @once